 Live-in carers offer the advantage of allowing your loved one to remain in their own home, with a familiar environment they don’t have to share with a host of new faces.
 However, many assume that is highly expensive compared to a care home.
 We are going to look at the costs involved in hiring a live-in carer, showing how surprisingly cost-effective it is.
 It’s time to ask the question: how much does a live-in carer cost?

 Besides the fees charged by the agency, you also have to consider the costs of the carer, themselves.
-If you hire a carer through Orchid Care Agency, all carers have a flat rate of £630 a week.
+If you hire a carer through Orchid 24 hour live in care Agency, all carers have a flat rate of £630 a week.
 Finding a carer without the help of an agency can see this figure vary wildly, so it might cost more to hire a carer outside of an agency.
 Furthermore, clients reimburse carers for any transportation needs they might have to get to your home.
 If they use public transport, this means paying the cost of second-class options.
 Ensure you understand all the costs involved by closely reading the contracts between the carer and you, the client.

 If you research the costs of care homes, you will find that generally they cost more than live in care.
 Why?
 Because in addition to your loved one’s room, you are paying, in part, towards the bills and overheads that the care home has to cover as part of its own expenses.
 If nursing is required, this can increase the costs of a care home by up to £10,000 a year on average.
 You might also have to pay more for extra services like days out, hairdressing, and certain therapies.
 Unlike when you are choosing a care home, you don’t have to factor in the value of your home when calculating how much you pay into care.

 Live-in care can be more cost-effective than you might imagine.
 But besides potentially saving money depending on whether you need part-time or full-time care, you are also paying for the difference of experience that live-in care provides.